Matt-Conrad/CXR_View_Classification/README.md

 # Chest X-ray Image View Classification
 The heart of this project is an image classifier based on [this paper](https://www.researchgate.net/publication/283778178_Chest_X-ray_Image_View_Classification) that can determine whether a Chest X-ray is a frontal or lateral view orientation.
 Additionally, there are a bunch of other technologies built around this core algorithm to facilitate use of the classifier.

-The project can be split into 2 parts: a desktop application for training the algorithm and a web API for deploying the trained algorithm accompanied with a web UI.
+The project can be split into 2 parts: a desktop application for training the algorithm and a deployable web API with an accompanying web UI for utilizing the trained algorithm.

 The desktop app is a Qt GUI application that guides the user through the training steps including: downloading the image set, unpacking it, storing the metadata, extracting the features, data labaling, cross-validation, and classifier training.
 The application is optimally coded in C++, Python, and a combined Python/C++ solution.
 All implementations come with full logging and the Python implementation is equipped with a suite of pytest unit tests.